Chesty Puller has received the most medals of any Marine. He earned every one of them.

 Lt.
 Gen. Lewis “Chesty” Puller served in the Marines for 30 years, beginning as an enlisted man and rising to one of the highest ranks in the military.
 Along the way, Puller became the most decorated Marine in the history of the Corps.
 For valor in combat, he earned five Navy Crosses, the nation’s second-highest military honor.
 No one else has earned that many Navy Crosses.

 Puller never shied away from a fight, and his quotes are just as gutsy as the legend himself.
-When his unit was surrounded by the enemy in Korea, Puller told his men, “All right, they’re on our left, they’re on our right, they’re in front of us, they’re behind us… they can’t get away this time.”
+When his unit was surrounded by the enemy during the Korean War, Puller told his men, “All right, they’re on our left, they’re on our right, they’re in front of us, they’re behind us… they can’t get away this time.”

 Chesty Puller’s Early Years